taura/pandemic-installer/README.md

 also display an image similar to regular Ubuntu Live CD, with "patient" label on the desktop.

+## Step 4:

-Step 4: after successfully booting all patient PCs, go back to the master PC and then:
+After successfully booting all patient PCs, go back to the master PC and then:

   (a) open terminal
   (b)